locessentials/eng401-business-english-us/unit4/week12/from-employee-to-manager.md

 ## Formal Performance Management Procedures

 Not only do managers hold regular conversations with their direct reports as an ongoing part of their performance management work, they also do formal performance review activities that are often tied to promotions and salary/wages.
-Given how the outcomes of the performance review impact a person's role and income, explicit metrics should be esttablished in advance, and performance should be measured against those metrics.
+Given how the outcomes of the performance review impact a person's role and income, explicit metrics should be established in advance, and performance should be measured against those metrics.
 That is, an employee should know what is expected of them.
 Objectives established for employees should be acheivable, and the yearly performance review is where reflection takes place on whether or not those objectives were accomplished.
 The idea is to uncover why or why not, what went well, and how to keep getting better.

 Any employee benefits that are tied to performance reviews, such as promotions, raises, bonuses, grants, etc. should take into account employee goals.
 Underperforming employees may need a performance improvement plan, and offboarding employees must be carried out in compliance with local labor laws.

+The articles included in this section address performance management from different angles, such as by stressing adaption to employees and identifying types of performance review documentation, and also covering both positive and negative employee communications.

 ### Required Readings